 Danisha MudaligeAccounting and Finance

-Danisha is a final year BSc Accounting and Finance student.
-She chose to study at Cass Business School as it is a well-renowned institution.
+Danisha is an Accounting and Finance graduate from Cass Business School.
+She chose to study at Cass as it is a well-renowned institution.

 Why did you decide to apply to Cass Business School?